collinogren/Autoboxer/README.md

 - Write for clarity, safety, and maintainability over being overly concise.
 - Always use braces and place the opening brace on the same line as declarations.
 - Following up on the previous entry, no braceless control structures ever.
+- Keep changes scoped to the problem at hand.
+- Do not use AI for contributions.
 ## Try My Other Accounting Software
 - [Skater Name Formatter For ISUCalcFS](https://github.com/collinogren/Skater-Formatter)
 - [Team Totals Calculator](https://github.com/collinogren/ijs_live_team_totals)